BarclayII/AIMv6/lab1-booting/tutorial.markdown

 allow convenient support for heterogeneous platform, hardware, and/or architecture*.
 This is really a software engineering problem existing in all software projects.

-### Environment Prerequisites

-1. MIPS toolchain.
-    - Grab one from Sourcery Codebench Lite if you don't have one in official repository.
-2. MSIM simulator.

-This lab *does not require Linux*, you can do experiments under Cygwin or MinGW on Windows, as long as you have a working toolchain under Cygwin (which is supported by Sourcery Codebench Lite, consult the installation instructions for details).
-MSIM simulator is runnable under Cygwin and MinGW.

-A Linux is always preferred, though.

-### Knowledge Prerequisites

-This lab assumes that you have basic knowledge of MIPS assembly (you could get familiar with it in Lab 0), and basic C programming.

-Also, it assumes that you're familiar with using `man(1)`, and sometimes `info(1)`.

-- Make sure you have installed POSIX man pages if you're using Cygwin.

-This lab will teach you from writing assembly, C code, to writing Makefiles, linker scripts, up to framework designs.

-### Shipped files

-Make sure you have the following files:

-- `headers` directory
-    + `addrspace.h`
-    + `asm.h`
-    + `cp0regdef.h`
-    + `elf.h`
-    + `io.h`
-    + `irq.h`
-    + `mipsregs.h`
-    + `regdef.h`
-    + `stdarg.h`
-    + `stddef.h`
-    + `stdio.h`
-    + `string.h`
-    + `sys/types.h`
-- `src` directory
-    + `memcpy.c`
-    + `memset.c`
-    + `snprintf.c`

-Note that we'll (almost surely) move the headers and sources to elsewhere.

-### Examples and exercises

-This document contains different examples along with step-by-step exercises.
-It's highly recommended to stick to the exercises to complete the lab.

 ## What firmware should do